Obscurely/falion/README.md

 **Cross-Platform:** Works seamlessly on Linux, MacOS, and Windows.

-**No Rate Limitations:** Scraping without interruptions under normal use.
+**No Rate Limitations:** Browsing without interruptions under normal use.

 **Versatile:** Use it as a stand-alone tool or integrate it as a crate into your Rust projects.